MicrosoftDocs/dynamics365smb-docs/financials/design-details-central-concepts-of-the-planning-system.md

 ## Sequence and Priority in Planning
 When establishing a plan, the sequence of the calculations is important to get the job done within a reasonable timeframe.
 In addition, the prioritization of requirements and resources play an important role in obtaining the best results.

-The planning system in Microsoft Dynamics NAV is demand-driven.
+The planning system in [!INCLUDE[d365fin](includes/d365fin_md.md)] is demand-driven.
 High-level items should be planned before low-level items, because the plan for high-level items might generate additional demand for the lower-level items.
 This means, for example, that retail locations should be planned before distribution centers are planned, because the plan for a retail location may include additional demand from the distribution center.
 On a detailed balancing level, this also means that a sales order should not trigger a new supply order if an already released supply order is can cover the sales order.
 Likewise, a supply carrying a specific lot number should not be allocated to cover a generic demand if another demand requires this specific lot.

 ### Item Priority / Low-Level Code
 In a manufacturing environment, the demand for a finished, sellable item will result in derived demand for components that comprise the finished item.
 The bill-of-material structure controls the component structure and can cover several levels of semi-finished items.
 Planning an item at one level will cause derived demand for components at the next level, and so on.
 Eventually, this will result in derived demand for purchased items.
 Consequently, the planning system plans for items in order of their ranking in the total BOM hierarchy, starting with finished saleable items at the top level and continuing down through the product structure to the lower level items (according to the low-level code).